 LOWER GROUNDWATER ZONE (see Fig. 1): The remaining portion of a groundwater basin or sub-basin's Production Zone excluding the Upper Zone.
 Wells constructed in the Lower Zone are generally used for some municipal supply and/or agricultural purposes.
 The upper boundary of the Lower Zone varies based on well construction information for a given basin or sub-basin (see reference citation in the definition of Upper Zone).
 Where the Corcoran Clay layer exists, the Corcoran Clay layer may define the lower boundary of the Upper Zone or the Lower Zone, pending the available well construction and groundwater use information.
 The groundwater beneath the Corcoran Clay is referred to as the lower aquifer system.

-MANAGEMENT ZONE: A discrete and generally hydrologically contiguous area for which permitted discharger(s) participating in the management zone collectively work to meet the goals of the SNMP and for which regulatory compliance is evaluated based on the permittees collective impact, including any alternative compliance programs, on a defined portion of the aquifer.
+MANAGEMENT ZONE: A discrete and generally hydrologically contiguous area for which permitted discharger(s) participating in the Management Zone collectively work to meet the goals of the SNMP and for which regulatory compliance is evaluated based on the permittees collective impact, including any alternative compliance programs, on a defined portion of the aquifer.
 Where Management Zones cross groundwater basin or sub-basin boundaries, regulatory compliance is assessed separately for each basin or sub-basin.
 Management Zones must be approved by the Central Valley Water Board.
 (See also SNMP Management Zone Policy).

 NATURALLY-OCCURRING BACKGROUND CONCENTRATION: The concentration of a chemical constituent that is likely to be present a given groundwater Basin or Sub-basin without the influence of anthropogenic activities that may have occurred over time, accounting for temporal and spatial variability.